 "19And he said, I will make all my goodness pass before thee, and I will proclaim the name of the LORD before thee; and will be gracious to whom I will be gracious, and will shew mercy on whom I will shew mercy.
 20And he said, Thou canst not see my face: for there shall no man see me, and live.
 21And the LORD said, Behold, there is a place by me, and thou shalt stand upon a rock: 22And it shall come to pass, while my glory passeth by, that I will put thee in a clift of the rock, and will cover thee with my hand while I pass by: 23And I will take away mine hand, and thou shalt see my back parts: but my face shall not be seen."

-Now, if Moses had talked with this God face to face, could this one be the Angel that the first God had sent to lead them in the way?
+Here Moses talks to this God face to face.
+Could this one be the Angel that the first God had sent to lead them in the way?
 Let's see the next chapter in Exodus 34 : "1And the LORD said unto Moses, Hew thee two tables of stone like unto the first: and I will write upon these tables the words that were in the first tables, which thou brakest.
 2And be ready in the morning, and come up in the morning unto mount Sinai, and present thyself there to me in the top of the mount.
 3And no man shall come up with thee, neither let any man be seen throughout all the mount; neither let the flocks nor herds feed before that mount.
 4And he hewed two tables of stone like unto the first; and Moses rose up early in the morning, and went up unto mount Sinai, as the LORD had commanded him, and took in his hand the two tables of stone."

 "5And the LORD descended in the cloud, and stood with him there, and proclaimed the name of the LORD.
 6And the LORD passed by before him, and proclaimed, The LORD, The LORD God, merciful and gracious, longsuffering, and abundant in goodness and truth, 7Keeping mercy for thousands, forgiving iniquity and transgression and sin, and that will by no means clear the guilty; visiting the iniquity of the fathers upon the children, and upon the children's children, unto the third and to the fourth generation.
 8And Moses made haste, and bowed his head toward the earth, and worshipped."